28 mins read

 The Joint Building Contracts Committee (JBCC), New Engineering Contract (NEC), and General Conditions of Contract for Construction Works (GCC) are among the standards subscribed to by South Africa’s construction industry.

-JBCC produces contract forms aimed at ensuring standardization of contract administration and thus minimizing disputes as much as possible.
+JBCC produces contract forms aimed at ensuring standardization of contract administration, thereby minimizing disputes as much as possible.
 The NEC is used widely, even internationally, in South Africa to promote teamwork and flexibility in project management.
-The GCC is also a worldwide standard that gives broad guidance regarding the contractual relationship that applies to civil engineering and construction projects.
+The GCC is also a worldwide standard that gives broad guidance regarding the contractual relationships that apply to civil engineering and construction projects.

 Construction contracts in the UAE

-In the UAE, the contract of construction is mainly governed by the local standards of the Civil Code (Federal Law No. 5 of 1985) and the Federal Commercial Transactions Law (No. 18 of 1993).
-They outline a framework of the construction contract within issues concerning liability, warranties, and limitations.
+In the UAE, the contract of construction is mainly governed by the local standards of the Civil Code (Federal Law No. 5 of 1985) and the Federal Commercial Transactions Law (Federal Decree-Law No. 50 of 2022).
+These standards outline a framework for the construction contract within issues concerning liability, warranties, and limitations.

 Additionally, the UAE uses FIDIC contracts, which are universally acknowledged to be even and well-rounded in contract administration in the construction industry.
-This smoothens and lessens any potentially arising dispute.
+This softens the impact of any potential disputes.

 Conclusion